iLynette/peoplebx_test/README.md

 # Calendlyy

-> On this test, a user is able to sign up, choose their availability and  book appointments and get a shareable url.
+> On this test, a user is able to sign up, choose their availability and  book appointments and get a url depending on appointment's duration.
+Once a time is picked, it becomes inactive(grey)and can't be reselected.

 ## Built With